Geneva’s Asian-inspired hideaway

 12 Treatment Rooms

-You’d never know it from the outside, but a palatial oasis is tucked away on the third floor of Grand Hotel Kempinski Geneva — Le Spa by Resense is a 15,000-square-foot wellness retreat that sits on the banks of beautiful Lake Geneva.
+You’d never know it from the outside, but a palatial oasis is tucked away on the third floor of Grand Hotel Kempinski Geneva — Le Spa Valmont is a 15,000-square-foot wellness retreat that sits on the banks of beautiful Lake Geneva.
 Inside, you’ll find 12 treatment rooms, a hammam with three rooms, a tranquil relaxation room, a large indoor pool and fitness center.
 While the charms of the city may beckon, this retreat is worth a visit, too.

 The Geneva spa is blanketed in tones of beige and white, dark wood and subtle Asian accents.
 And while it is a quiet space, Le Spa feels accessible and comfortable rather than the often dark and moody spa spaces within hotels.